Elis: Population

-Elis is the third most populous regional unit of the Peloponnese, after Achaea and Messinia.
-Between 70% to 75% of the population live on fertile lands away from the mountains.
+Elis is the second most populous regional unit of the Peloponnese, after Achaea.
+Between 70% and 75% of the population live on fertile lands away from the mountains.

 The population of ancient Elis (from 1000–1 BC) was in the range of 5,000 to 10,000 and reached 10,000 or 20,000 by 1 BC.
 The population reached 217,000 around 1981, but has been declining since.
 Pyrgos became the largest city having the population over the 10,000 mark in the mid-20th century, and above 20,000 in the late 1980s.
 The population in the northwest is growing while the population is declining in the southeast and east.

 Economy

 Agriculture

-The primary source of agriculture is corn, tomatoes, potatoes, green peppers, livestock, watermelon, melon and some vegetables.
+The primary source of agriculture is maize, tomatoes, potatoes, green peppers, livestock, watermelon, melon and some vegetables.
 There are 3 major operating tomato factories in Savalia (Kyknos), Gastouni (Pelargos), and north of Andravida (Asteris).
 The most fertile land in Peloponnese is the plain that covers the northern part of Elis and the adjacent part of Achaea.

 Textiles used to be dominant in business from antiquity until the Middle Ages.
 In the 1950s, agriculture was the dominant occupation, except in the towns Amaliada and Pyrgos.
 Currently, one third of jobs in Elis is in the agricultural sector.